Reporting a Crime

 If you are victimized by crime and do not want to pursue action within the University system or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the Chief of Police or a designee of the University Police Department can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep a matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving our community, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual statistics for the institution.
 Pastoral and professional counselors may also inform their clients to make voluntary, confidential crime reports.

-The Campus eye is an anonymous “tip” program that allows an individual to report a crime on campus.
-A report form may be turned in to the University Police Division or submitted via email.
-The individual may remain anonymous if they wish, all information submitted via e-mail is confidential and protected.
-This program allows the campus community to get involved with crime prevention, without intimidation or worrying about what will happen if they report an individual or group.
+A report form may be completed online, turned into the University Police Department or submitted via email.
+The individual may remain anonymous if they wish, all information is confidential and protected.
+This program allows the campus community to get involved with crime prevention without intimidation or worrying about what will happen if they report an individual or group.